openstack-archive/murano/doc/source/admin/appdev-guide/app_migrating/app_migrate_to_newton.rst

 Previously murano used to load ``Objects`` and ``ObjectsCopy`` sections of the JSON object model independently which cause for objects that were not deleted between deployments to instantiate twice.
-If deleted object were to cause any changes to such alive objects they were made to the objects loaded from ``ObjectsCopy`` and immediately discarded before the deployment.
+If deleted objects were to cause any changes to such alive objects they were made to the objects loaded from ``ObjectsCopy`` and immediately discarded before the deployment.
 Now this behaviour is changed and there is no more duplicates of the same object.